Opentrons/opentrons/README.md

 For example, the code below will provide the offset to the eleventh tip position, in the event that the first ten have already been used.

+A CSV containing a Plate Maps of tip offset order can be found in the [test fixtures](tests/fixtures/offset_map.csv).
+If the order is changed, so should the offset map to ensure that the tests pass.

+Tip offset can also be set at the Protocol level, and will allow the user to specify how many tips have been used in a particular rack and automatically switch to the next rack with remaining tips.

 ```python
 from opentrons_sdk.labware import containers